Contemporary zaru soba with mango and avocado

-Zaru soba is a very traditional Japanese side dish made during the summer months.
-It is paired with lightly grilled fish typically for a light meal.
+Zaru soba is a traditional Japanese side dish made during the summer months.
+It is typically paired with lightly grilled fish for a light meal.

 This dish is a contemporary version of the Traditional zaru soba I published yesterday.
-The dish is light and has all the traditional flavor profiles o the original.
-However, the addition of mango adds a light, fun and more tropical flavor.
-The presentation of the dish more as a soup, rather than a dipping dish, moving away from the traditional dipping origins of the dish.
-The avocado adds the creaminess and the grated radish is a standard in Japanese cuisine completing the flavor profile.
+The dish is light and has all the traditional flavour profiles of the original.
+However, mango adds a light, fun, and tropical flavour.
+The dish's presentation is more like soup rather than a dipping dish, moving away from the traditional dipping origins of the dish.
+The avocado adds creaminess, and the grated radish is a standard in Japanese cuisine, completing the flavour profile.
 This version is lighter, sweeter and fun to eat.
-Is it better than the traditional version, no, I believe that there is a place for both depending on the day and meal you are serving.
+Is it better than the traditional version?
+No, I believe there is a place for both, depending on the day and meal you are serving.

-This is a wonderful book for one dish meals, pho, ramen, Korean bibimbap, salads and rice bowls from across Asia and couscous and exotic grain bowls from the Mediterranean and Europe.
+This is a wonderful book for one-dish meals, including pho, ramen, Korean bibimbap, salads, and rice bowls from across Asia, as well as couscous and exotic grain bowls from the Mediterranean and Europe.
 The bowls are perfect for any occasion.
-I go to it often when I want a great single dish meal.
+I go to it often when I want a great single-dish meal.

 Ingredients: